 These lawsuits reinforce the fact that plan sponsors and other service providers have a fiduciary duty to manage their 401(k) plans closely and with prudence.
 In order to defend against any such lawsuits and adequately manage their plans, plan sponsors and other fiduciaries should assess the process they use to monitor fund offerings and the recordkeeping fees being charged to their plans.
 It is also crucial for plan management to establish and continually evaluate their plan’s investment policy.
 The investment policy should be used to monitor all investment options and associated fees.
 Management’s evaluation of plan investments and fees along with all other fiduciary decisions should be appropriately documented.

 The U.S. Department of Labor provides a detailed information sheet on how an employer can meet its fiduciary responsibilities in managing its retirement plans.
-This information sheet can be found at the following link:

 You’ve heard our thoughts… We’d like to hear yours

 The Schneider Downs Our Thoughts On blog exists to create a dialogue on issues that are important to organizations and individuals.
 While we enjoy sharing our ideas and insights, we’re especially interested in what you may have to say.
 If you have a question or a comment about this article – or any article from the Our Thoughts On blog – we hope you’ll share it with us.
 After all, a dialogue is an exchange of ideas, and we’d like to hear from you.
 Email us at [email protected].